avani17101/avani17101.github.io/_pages/about.md

 * May 2020 - Sep 2023: Researcher
   * CVIT, IIIT Hyderabad
 ===
-  Working on ML Interpretability applied in Computer Vision and Graphics under Professor P.J.
+      * Worked on ML Interpretability applied in Computer Vision and Graphics under Professor P.J.
 Narayan.
+      * Developed novel interpretability based model evaluation and training methods.
+      * Used human centered abstract concepts for model disentanglement evaluation and finetuning via a proposed loss function.
+      * Concepts helped to align model with human understanding thereby improving model generalization.
+      * Used concepts to debias for complex biases like age in gender classification and induce prior knowledge in a real-world reconstruction problem
-Worked in Neural rendering, ray tracing and 3D reconstruction of objects and scenes.
+      * Also worked in Neural rendering, ray tracing and 3D reconstruction of objects and scenes.
 Studied NeRF(Neural Radiance fields) line of work.
 Implemented and reproduced results of several papers in neural rendering.

 * Jan 2020- Jan 2021: Independent Study and Researcher
   * CVIT, IIIT Hyderabad
+===
   Independent Study under Professor Avinash Sharma.
 Worked on Realistic Human Body Reconstructions and Digital Humans.
 Working on temporal stability over 3D.